Pipework

 Where gases are in use there is usually a requirement for a gas supply and distribution system.

 BCGA provide advice on storing gases on our storage of gases webpage.
-Typically, where the gas source is provided by a gas cylinder(s) refer to BCGA CP 44, where the gas source is a storage tank, as appropriate, refer to BCGA CP 26, BCGA CP 36 or BCGA CP 46
+Typically, where the gas source is provided by a gas cylinder(s) or bundle(s) refer to BCGA CP 44, where the gas source is a storage tank, as appropriate, refer to BCGA CP 26, BCGA CP 36 or BCGA CP 46

 A gas supply and distribution system shall meet specific requirements.
 BCGA provide advice in: